Ramongogo/Data-Analysis-Practice/Bank_Churn_Reflection.md

 * The model's mean score of 10 times cross validation is 0.9805, which is also slightly better than ExtraTreeClassifier after tuning.
 ## Estimated Benefits
 ---
 >**The final selected stocking model has a weighted average f1 score of 0.9862 and 10 times cross validations' mean score of 0.9805, which means the model is quite accurate and robust.
-According to its confusion matrix, we can assume that the model can accurately capture and predict  93% of customers whose cards have been inactive for two months and are likely to terminate the bank's credit card contract due to prolonged inactivity.(152/152+5+6=93%).
+According to its confusion matrix, we can assume that the model can accurately capture and predict  96.5% of customers whose cards have been inactive for two months and are likely to terminate the bank's credit card contract due to prolonged inactivity based on type-1's f1 score.
 Besides, the model is estimated to be able to also save the 55% of management cost of those inactive cards because it predicts the situation five to six months in advance at the two-month mark, allowing the costs for the three months in between to be eliminated.
 As a result, capital requirement can also be reduced."**
 ---
 ## References
   https://udn.com/news/story/7239/7555914